nguyenbien8/connect4/README.md

 - Move submission: Client sends column number (0-6)
 - Board updates: `board:{state}:{current_player}`
 - Game outcomes: `win:{player_id}` or `opponent_disconnected`

-## Future Development

-Future improvements planned for this project include:
-- Implementation of Reinforcement Learning techniques
-- Online multiplayer capabilities
-- Implementation of additional AI algorithms for comparison
-- Performance benchmarking and optimization

-### Reinforcement Learning Plans

-We plan to enhance the AI with reinforcement learning by:
-1. Setting up a game environment following standards like `OpenAI` `Gym`
-2. Defining a reward system (+1 for `wins`, -1 for `losses`, 0 for `intermediate moves`)
-3. Implementing experience collection during gameplay
-4. Training the agent using `Q-Learning` or `Deep Q-Networks (DQN)`
-5. Evaluating and optimizing the agent's performance

 ## References